 Prior to joining the George W. Bush Institute, she taught pre-k through college level students in a variety of teaching roles in private, public, and charter schools, and her passion is teaching students to read.
 She has been a trainer of teachers, and most recently she held the position of Director of Education in the central administration office of an urban charter school.

 Eva received her undergraduate degree from Baylor University, and received a master's in teaching with an emphasis on reading education from Texas Woman's University.
 Eva also earned her law degree from Texas A&M School of Law in Fort Worth.
-She is currently finishing her doctorate in curriculum and instruction from Southern Methodist University.
+She is currently finishing her doctorate from Southern Methodist University.

 Related Articles and Resources